 Question: What Must I Give Employees Who Are Leaving Our Company?

-Answer: In addition to final payment of wages, employees who are separating employment in California must receive specific documents on their way out the door.
+Answer: In addition to final payment of wages (including accrued unused vacation or PTO), employees who are separating employment in California must receive specific documents on their way out the door.
 Make sure your documents are up to date.

 At minimum, an employee leaving voluntarily or involuntarily must receive: